nmc97/metabarcoding_at_cefas_tutorial/scripts/workshop_1/workshop_scripts_01.md

 `guides(<scale> = FALSE)` is deprecated.
 Please use `guides(<scale> = "none")` instead.
 Ignore this.

+>See the [dada2 manual](https://www.bioconductor.org/packages/release/bioc/manuals/dada2/man/dada2.pdf) for descriptions of each function.

+>For example, the manual explains:
+>The distribution of quality scores at each position is shown as a grey-scale heat map, with dark
+>colors corresponding to higher frequency.
+The plotted lines show positional summary statistics:
+>green is the mean, orange is the median, and the dashed orange lines are the 25th and 75th quantiles.
+>If the sequences vary in length, a red line will be plotted showing the percentage of reads that extend
+>to at least that position

 Now we will filter and trim.
 First we will make lists of the outputs files we will produce: `filtFs` and `filtRs`.

 ```R